MellowNight/MellowNight.github.io/_posts/2023-01-10-AetherVisor.md

 ### Nested Page Table hooks

-The principle of EPT/NPT stealth hooking is based off of the ability to intercept memory accesses to pages.
+&emsp;&emsp;The principle of EPT/NPT stealth hooking is based off of the ability to intercept memory accesses to pages.
 Page permission based hooking techniques have been used for decades, from guard page hooking to nehalem TLB-split hooking.

-Intel supports execute-only pages through extended page tables, so developers can simply create an execute-only page containing hooks, and a copy of the page, without the hooks.
+&emsp;&emsp;Intel supports execute-only pages through extended page tables, so developers can simply create an execute-only page containing hooks, and a copy of the page, without the hooks.
 An Intel HV can then handle an EPT fault caused by an attempted read from the page, point the EPT's pfn to the hookless page, and set the memory to read/write only.
 This memory read trapping mechanism effectively hides byte patches from security systems such as patchguard and Battleye.
 The hooked copy of this page is restored once the VMM intercepts an attempted execute on the read/write only mapping of the page.